ChenS1313/Global-Electronics-Retail-Churn-Analysis/README.md

 * **One-Time Buyers (1 order):**
 A customer is classified as **churned** if they haven't placed an order for **more than 365 days** since their last purchase.

-> **Business Rationale:** A 365-day threshold was chosen to reflect the natural purchasing behavior of an electronics retailer, where customers buy infrequently (supported by the dataset's average customer interval of **411 days** between orders).
+> **Business Rationale:** A 365-day threshold was chosen to reflect the natural purchasing behavior of an electronics retailer, where customers buy infrequently (supported by the dataset's average customer interval of **411 days** between orders and a median of **331 days**).
 This ensures we avoid prematurely flagging infrequent buyers as churned.

+### At-Risk Logic & Methodology
+To identify customers who are showing signs of potential churn before they officially cross the churn threshold, a behavioral early-warning logic was implemented in a dedicated mart table (`dim_at_risk_customers`).

+* **Repeat Customers (>1 order):**
+A customer is classified as **at-risk** if the time since their last order (recency) exceeds **2x their personal average purchase frequency** (and remains under the churn threshold of 3x).

+* **One-Time Buyers (1 order):**
+A customer is classified as **at-risk** if they haven't placed an order for **300 to 365 days** since their purchase.

+> **Business Rationale:** The median inter-purchase interval in the dataset is 331 days.
+A lower threshold of 300 days was chosen to provide a strategic safety margin for one-time buyers, capturing them just before they hit the 365-day churn mark.
 <br>